codebase-flutter-team/codebase_netlify_cms/src/pages/blog/5-steps-to-building-an-online-community-for-your-startup-2019-guide.md

 * Great for reaching a younger audience
 * Your community needs to be based around something visual (Cakes, Travel, Cars)
-* It tends to be more of a one-way communication
+* It tends to be more of a one-way communication but you can still talk through comments or direct messages

 [**Discord**](https://support.discordapp.com/hc/en-us/articles/204849977-How-do-I-create-a-server-) / [**Slack**](https://slack.com/intl/en-br/help/articles/206845317-create-a-slack-workspace)